-- 1. For bananas originating in Central America under heading 0803.00.19 of the Combined Nomenclature (fresh Bananas, excluding plantains) and listed under category "ST" in the Schedule of the EU Party set out in Annex I (Elimination of Customs Duties) to the Agreement, a stabilisation mechanism shall apply until 1 January 2020. - 2.
-A separate annual trigger import volume is set for imports from Central American country for products mentioned in paragraph 1 as indicated in the table in the Annex to this Regulation.
-The importation of the products mentioned in paragraph 1 at the preferential customs duty rate shall, in addition to the proof of origin established under Annex III (Definition of the concept of "originating products" and methods of administrative co-operation) of the Agreement with Central America, be subject to the presentation of an export certificate issued by the competent authority of the Republic of the Central American country from which the products are exported.
-Once the trigger volume is met during the corresponding calendar year, the Commission may, in accordance with the examination procedure referred to in Article 12(3), temporarily suspend the preferential customs duty during that same year for a period of time not exceeding three months, and not going beyond the end of the calendar year.
+- 1. For bananas originating in Colombia or Peru under heading 0803.00.19 of the Combined Nomenclature (fresh Bananas, excluding plantains) and listed under the staging category "BA" in the Tariff Elimination Schedule of the European Union set out in Annex I to the Agreement, a stabilisation mechanism I shall apply until 1 January 2020. - 2.
+A separate annual trigger import volume is set for imports of products mentioned in paragraph 1, as indicated in the third and fourth columns of the table in the Annex to this Regulation.
+Once the trigger volume for either Colombia or Peru is met during the corresponding calendar year, the Commission may, in accordance with the examination procedure referred to in Article 12(3), temporarily suspend the preferential customs duty applied to products of the corresponding origin during that same year for a period of time not exceeding three months, and not going beyond the end of the calendar year. - 3.
+In case the Commission decides to suspend the preferential customs duty applicable, the Commission shall apply the lesser of the base rate of customs duty or the MFN rate of duty in application at the time such action is taken. - 4.
+In case the Commission applies the actions mentioned in paragraphs 2 and 3, it shall immediately enter into consultations with the affected country (either Colombia or Peru or both) to analyse and evaluate the situation on the basis of factual available data. - 5.
+The measures mentioned in paragraphs 2 and 3 may be applicable only during the period ending on 31 December 2019.

-5 OJ L 84, 31.3.2009, p.
-1.

-3. In case the Commission decides to suspend the preferential customs duty applicable, the Commission shall apply the lesser of the base rate of customs duty or the MFN rate of duty that in application at the time such action is taken.

-4. In case the Commission applies the actions mentioned in paragraphs 2 and 3, it shall immediately enter into consultations with the affected country to analyse and evaluate the situation on the basis of factual available data.

-5. The measures mentioned in paragraphs 2 and 3 may be applicable only during the period ending on 31 December 2019.